-Careers in printing span all aspects of the industry, including prepress, press, and finishing and bindery operations.
-In addition to developing technical knowledge and skills needed for success in the Arts, Audio/Video Technology, and Communications Career Cluster, students will be expected to develop an understanding of the printing industry with a focus on digital prepress and digital publishing.
+Careers in digital audio technology span all aspects of the industry from setting up a shot to delivering products in a competitive market.
+In addition to developing advanced technical knowledge and skills needed for success in the Arts, Audio/Video Technology, and Communications Career Cluster, students will be expected to develop an advanced technical understanding of the digital audio technology industry with a focus on producing, promoting, and presenting professional quality audio ranging from podcasting to sound engineering.